Skip to content

 The support you need to help your pediatric patients with behavioral health needs is here. (up to age 21)

-The Delaware Child Psychiatry Access Program (DCPAP) offers resources, guidance, and consulation with a child and adolescent psychiatrist or behavioral health team member.
+The Delaware Child Psychiatry Access Program (DCPAP) offers resources, guidance, and consultation with a child and adolescent psychiatrist or behavioral health team member.
 DCPAP is a provider-to-provider service and is not intended for use by families or patients.

 Illustration of doctor at a computer